-I do hate go back though and I chose the route I am on for a reason!
+I do hate go back though, and I chose the route I am on for a reason!
 Firstly, the blue blazes seemed to end suddenly at a junction that could’ve led me East or West.
 I chose West since that’s my general direction.
-Secondly, I’m not staying on the trail for that much longer anyway, as it continue west into the Porcupine Mountain and I’m heading North into the Keweenaw.
+Secondly, I’m not staying on the trail for that much longer anyway, as it continues west into the Porcupine Mountain, and I’m heading North into the Keweenaw.
 Then again, the trail is a lot better than whatever I’m doing now, and even a mile of bushwhacking or being lost is torture compared to the pain my ego suffers when I un-do misguided steps.

 My shin is much better though.
-Yesterday while I was limping around town in the rain I saw a hair salon that advertised pedicures.
+Yesterday, while I was limping around town in the rain, I saw a hair salon that advertised pedicures.
 I walked in there and asked for one.
 It was a mess.
-First I told her I didn’t want my nails polished.
-Then I protested when she tried to sand off my callouses.
+First, I told her I didn’t want my nails polished.
+Then, I protested when she tried to sand off my callouses.
 It came down to an admission that I just wanted a massage.
-She was amenable but I soon realized that my feet and ankles still bear the signs of poison ivy.
+She was amenable, but I soon realized that my feet and ankles still bear the signs of poison ivy.
 I felt like a leper.
 Basically, I paid a woman to rub my rash.
 I felt horrible, tipped more than I could afford.

-He took me to “the breakers” which is a long strip of rocks that protects the harbor from waves like a very scenic sidewalk.
+He took me to “the breakers,” which is a long strip of rocks that protects the harbor from waves like a very scenic sidewalk.
 It was innocuous enough but I definitely had the feeling I was walking to a classic make-out point like a thousand Marquette high schoolers have done before.
-We were shy until we got to the end of the breaker and then, what else was there to do?
+We were shy until we got to the end of the breakers and then, what else was there to do?
 We turned to each other.
 We made out, we laid down, and rolled around for awhile on the break wall.
 I was beyond turned on, it was overwhelming.
 All these days of loneliness and build-up and then finally, an outlet!

 We soon decided to go back to his place.
 As we walked, he flattered me like crazy.
 It was so nice to feel sexy after being on the trail for so long.
 My hairy legs and armpits didn’t bother him.
-I swear he thought my nerdy insect-repellant khakis were hot.
+I swear he thought my insect-repellant khakis were hot.
 I was extremely grateful and I thought he was damn fine too.

 I’ve taken more pictures than on any other day.
 It is truly beautiful here.
-I took a break and swam/waded over to Little Presque Isle.
+On my way out of Marquette I took a break and swam/waded over to Little Presque Isle.
 As I sat out there, I thought about how I have yet to have my “big cry” yet.
 I wonder if it will happen.
 I wonder how to make it happen.
-I see it as a “I’ve come so far” type of moment but I’ve fallen into old habits again so I’m not feeling overwhelmed with progress.
+I see it as a how-far-I’ve-come! type of moment but I’ve fallen into old habits again with food so I’m not feeling overwhelmed with my progress.

 While I was walking today, I composed this little poem in my head: